Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 • G6.
 Organic brain disease, injury, or dysfunction must be excluded as possible cause of the deviation (if such organic causation is demonstrable, use category F07).

-A personality disorder, usually marked by a gross disparity between behavior and prevailing social norms, characterized by the following (diagnosed when three or more common diagnostic criteria for a personality disorder are present):
+A personality disorder, usually characterized by a gross discrepancy between behavior and prevailing social norms, characterized by the following (diagnosed when the general diagnostic criteria for personality disorder meet three or more criteria):

 As an additional symptom, constant irritability may occur.
-In childhood and adolescence, a conduct disorder can serve as confirmation of the diagnosis, although it is not necessary.
+In childhood and adolescence, conduct disorder may confirm the diagnosis, although it is not necessary.

-Note: For this disorder, it is recommended to consider the balance of cultural norms and regional social conditions to determine the rules and obligations that are ignored by the patient.
-Since in the case of a single violation of established norms by society, all people who were thus deceived no longer consider society decent in terms of further implementation of the remaining norms.
+Note: For this disorder, it is recommended to consider the balance of cultural norms and regional social conditions to determine the rules and responsibilities that are ignored by the patient.
+Since in the event of a one-time violation by society of established norms, all the people who were thus deceived no longer consider society decent in terms of further implementation of the remaining norms.

 Included: